Grrrben/gocoin/README.md

 `Invalid Transaction (Recipient invalid)`
 `Invalid Transaction (Insufficient Credit)`

-If the transaction is added the client will distribute the transaction throughout the network.
+If the transaction is added the node will distribute the transaction throughout the network.

 [GET] `http://localhost:8000/transactions/{hash}`